Back to Blog

 What Is Baffle Strike And Easy Ways To Prevent It

-While there's no way around having to deal with tax stamps, you can most certainly avoid having to deal with a baffle strike.
+Two of the most unpleasant words in the suppressor world are "baffle strike."
+You can most certainly avoid having to deal with a baffle strike.
 To do so, you'll need to understand what baffles are and how they work.
 Then you'll be able to take steps to avoid such unfortunate circumstances.

 What is Baffle Strike?

+A baffle strike is when a bullet is fired through a suppressor but it strikes the internal components of the suppressor before exiting.
 Thankfully, there are varying degrees of baffle strikes, and most of the time they're not ruinous to a suppressor.
 Most baffle strikes are small clips on the edges of the baffles that occur when the projectile makes light contact with the baffle.
 These small strikes will not have an overall negative impact on the integrity of the suppressor or its ability to reduce decibels.

 On the other hand, some baffle strikes can be catastrophic.
 Some particularly bad cases of baffle strikes will result in the projectile punching new holes in the baffles and exiting either the suppressor body itself or through a newly-created hole in the end cap.
 At any rate, when this happens, the suppressor can no longer perform properly and should not be used anymore.